 Step 5: Combine All Ingredients

-Add the cooked sausage, diced vegetables, and 3/4 cup of the shredded cheese to the egg mixture.
+To the egg mixture, add the cooked sausage, chopped veggies, and 3/4 cup of the shredded cheese.
 Stir gently to combine, ensuring even distribution of all ingredients.

 Step 6: Fill the Muffin Cups

 Using a 1/4 cup measuring cup or ladle, fill each muffin cup about 3/4 full with the egg mixture.
-Leave some room for expansion as they bake.
+As they bake, allow for some expansion.
 Overfilling can lead to overflow and difficult cleanup.

 Step 7: Add Final Cheese Topping

-Sprinkle the remaining 1/4 cup of cheese evenly over the tops of each muffin.
+Evenly distribute the remaining 1/4 cup of cheese on top of each muffin.
 This creates a deliciously golden, slightly crispy cheese crust that adds textural contrast.

 Step 8: Bake to Perfection

-Bake in the preheated oven for 18-20 minutes, or until the eggs are set and the tops are lightly golden.
+Bake for 18 to 20 minutes in a preheated oven, or until the tops are gently brown and the eggs are set.
 A toothpick inserted in the center should come out clean when they’re done.

 Step 9: Cool and Store

-Allow the Cheese and Sausage Egg Muffins to cool in the pan for 5 minutes before removing.
+Before taking them out of the pan, let the cheese and sausage egg muffins cool for five minutes.
 This brief resting period helps them set properly and makes removal easier.

 Nutritional Information